 - Connection Managers: This window is to create a package level connection managers

-- Package: Design your package
+- Package Design

-SSIS Project Development
+What is SSIS Project Development

 SQL Server Integration Services project is a combination of Connections Managers, Packages, and project parameters (optional).

 SSIS is all about extract data from different sources, transform data, and load it in a completely different destination.
 We need a connection manager to establish the connection between the SSIS package and source, and package and destination.